 "I just returned from one of the greatest leadership courses around.
-The NLS course is a winner..."
+The NLS course is a winner...

-"I didn't even get out of the room after the second or third session before I was putting the new knowledge to use.
-The use of movie clips to drive home points of leadership works well..."
+"I didn't even get out of the room after the second or third session before I was putting the new knowledge to use...

 "The Staff for the training was excellent.
-We were privileged to have our national vice-chief, the region chief, and several section chiefs and various members of the national OA committee.
-A great staff."
+We were privileged to have our national vicechief, the region chief, and several section chiefs and various members of the national OA committee.
+A great staff.

 "Well, I have now been given more useful tools to use to help the Scouts in my council improve themselves and the lodge.
-I feel a little less nervous about my position..."
+I feel a little less nervous about my position...